WRAPUP 1-Tennis-Highlights of Wimbledon third day

-LONDON, July 5 Defending champion Andy Murray and sixth Johanna Konta won as four British players progressed to the third round at Wimbledon on Wednesday for the first time in 20 years.
+LONDON, July 5 (Reuters) - Defending champion Andy Murray and sixth Johanna Konta won as four British players progressed to the third round at Wimbledon on Wednesday for the first time in 20 years.

 Konta, who had never previously reached the third round at the championships, showed great mental strength to beat Croatia's Donna Vekic 7-6(4) 4-6 10-8 in three hours and 10 minutes on Centre Court.